This page may contains affiliate links. Please read my disclosure for more info.

 Having made my first ever trip to Portugal, to Lisbon, in 2014, I had been rather taken with it, so vowed to go again.
-I was also intreested for future travel/living ideas as Portugal is deemed to be the cheapest country in Western Europe.
+I was also interested in future travel/living ideas as Portugal is deemed to be the cheapest country in Western Europe.

 This trip was a 5 day holiday, in late spring, to the Western Algarve.
 We were staying in the town of Lagos (my mother was slightly alarmed, thinking we were off to Nigeria).
 Lagos is about an hours drive from Faro airport and the Western Algarve is known to be slightly less touristy than the Eastern Algarve resorts.

 Lagos town itself is a quaint, very walkable, easy town to stay in.
 I’m glad we decided to stay in town rather than out at a resort type place.
-Being an older town, there is some lovely buildings and of course being Portugese, lots of tiles, which I love!
+Being an older town, there are some lovely buildings and of course being Portuguese, lots of tiles, which I love!

 Home from home